Imperfection: A Love Story

 1. If you don’t get the job or internship—it wasn’t meant to be.

 I wanted an internship at a company that I obsessed over for so long.
 I imagined having a 9-5 Monday through Friday schedule.
 I imagined working in an office that was aesthetically pleasing and sitting in a big conference room pitching my ideas to people I admired.
 My dream company emailed me during the interview process to tell me they decided to withdraw their summer internship program this year.
 I was disappointed but dusted myself off and went on to pursue other opportunities.
 The internship I have now is not exactly what I envisioned, but it didn’t take me long before I realized it’s exactly what I needed.
-The company allows me to be hands-on, pitch and create ideas, and then see them come to life.
+The company allows me to be hands-on, pitch and create ideas, and then see these ideas come to life.
 I am learning so much more than I ever expected.

 2. Adult friendships are hard; be appreciative of the few good ones you do find.

 For the longest time, I envied those Instagram stories where a group of girlfriends were brunching at one of the most popular restaurants in the city.
 I thought there must be something wrong with me.
 Why am I not getting invited?
 My closest friend in the city is 23.
 She works two jobs and barely has time to cook dinner for herself, let alone go to brunch every weekend.
 The moments we do find in our schedules to sit on a patio and sip spicy margaritas are so much more meaningful.
-Life isn’t a movie— people are trying to find themselves just as much as you are.
+Life isn’t a movie — people are trying to find themselves just as much as you are.
 You’ll find yourself sitting alone at a cafe more than you thought.
 Remember that being comfortable with being alone is a power move.

 3. You can’t plan the best moments of your life—they just happen.